Willyfrog/git-talk/presentation.md

 3-way resolution
 <pre>
-$ git config merge.confluctstyle diff3
+$ git config merge.conflictStyle diff3
 </pre>
     - We can change conflict style from merge to diff3.
     - With --global if you want it in every repo.